Expert legal advice, support and guidance helping you take the first step into your new life.

 When Can I Get a Divorce?

-To get a divorce, you need to have been married for more than twelve months and must be able to show that the marriage has broken down irretrievably as a result of one of the following reasons:
+To get a divorce, or dissolve a partnership, you need to have been married or civil partners for twelve months or more and be certain that your marriage or civil partnership has "irretrievably broken down".

 Can I Get My Marriage Annulled?